mcjimenez/nav_connect/README.md

 ### Ok, but why navigator.connect?

-Because as we said before, part of the reason is having an *standard* way of calling services.
+Because as we said before, part of the reason is having an *standard* way of calling mediators.
 And while navigator.connect is not an standard, it's at least been implemented in some way by other browser (chrome) and as such it has one more implementor than IAC.
-So this was done as a proof-of-concept of building that kind of services over navigator.connect.
+So this was done as a proof-of-concept of building that kind of mediators over navigator.connect.

 That said, the idea is the same if the actual API